Free shipping on orders over $150

 Risk factors for deficiency

-• If you live in the South Island of New Zealand (especially south of Nelson-Marlborough) and get little time outdoors in the middle of the day between May and August, you may be at risk of vitamin D deficiency in spring.
+• If you live in the South Island of New Zealand, particularly south of the Nelson-Marlborough region, and spend little time outdoors between May and August, your risk of vitamin D deficiency may be higher.

 The Medical Journal of Australia Vitamin D and health in adults in Australia and New Zealand: a position statement.